jenkinsci/custom-war-packager/README.md

 After the build the generated WAR file will be put to `tmp/output/target/${artifactId}.war`.

-To run the tool in a demo mode with [this config](./custom-war-packager-cli/src/main/resources/io/jenkins/tools/warpackager/cli/config/sample.yml), just use the following command:
+To run the tool in a demo mode with [this config](./custom-war-packager-cli/src/main/resources/io/jenkins/tools/warpackager/cli/config/sample.yml), use the following command:

 ```shell
 java -jar war-packager-cli.jar -demo
 ```

-Invoke the tool without options without options to get a full CLI options list.
+Invoke the tool without options to get a full CLI options list.

 #### Maven